ETH-PROFITO/Hack-Pancakeswap-BSC-liquidity-with-most-expensive-Sol-contract-Leaked-2022/README.md

 - I got messages from people who didn't fund enough to cover gas fees and possible burn fees.
 Bot targets token contracts with max 10% burn fee and anything lower.
 - Gas fees average 0.006*2 (0.012 BNB).
 Better when there is no burn.
 If it targets token with 10% burn, that's another 0.04BNB taken off of 0.2BNB.
 Most tokens these days have some burn.
 - Less than 0.2BNB doesn't give you much to work with.
-- So in order for the bot to work properly, I recommend you to fund at least 0.5 BNB.
+- not work on testnet,So in order for the bot to work properly, I recommend you to fund at least 0.5 BNB.
 If you want to have more earnings instead, set a value starting from 1 or 2 BNB or more

 ## NOTE: BUG IS NOT FIT YET ,BUT PANCAKESWAP REPORT THIS GITHUB AND REMOVE EVERYTIME .ENJOY BEFORE REMOVE IT